AmakrushAI/documentation/docs/intro/environment.md

 ### Git GUI

 Git is a command-line utility, but there are many [GUI clients](https://git-scm.com/downloads/guis/) available.
 [GitHub Desktop](https://desktop.github.com/) is recommended, and works well with GitHub.

+## Conclusion

+With Node.js & npm, Visual Studio Code, a terminal, and Git installed on your machine, you have all the necessary tools to start working on AKAI!